 Freshwater angel fishes become reproductive when they reach the age of 8 to 12 months.
 If you take out the eggs from the tank, it will take 7 to 10 days for them to hatch.

 The fish couple chooses a particular place for laying eggs and then starts cleaning it.
-Then the female angelfish lay eggs in a row and the male counterpart starts fertilizing it then and there.
-This process continues till several hundreds of eggs are laid and fertilized.
-Then the parents care for the eggs and fan them with their fins.
-The damaged or non-fertilized eggs are eaten by the parents themselves.
+Then the female angelfish lay eggs in a row, and the male counterpart starts fertilizing it then and there.

-The eggs are then hatched in some days and the larva that comes out doesn’t eat anything except the yolk bag.
-In one week the larva turns into a juvenile and starts moving and swimming on its own.
+The eggs are then hatched in some days, and the fry that comes out doesn’t eat anything except the yolk bag.
+In one week, the fry turns into a juvenile and starts moving and swimming on its own.

-Angelfishes are peaceful ones but during the spawning period, they can be aggressive as they belong to the cichlid family.
-The fishes are not aggressive usually, but they are opportunists and they will eat anything that will fit in their mouth, and thus they can easily eat very small fishes.
+Angelfishes are peaceful ones, but during the spawning period, they can be aggressive as they belong to the cichlid family.
+The fishes are not usually aggressive, but they are opportunists, and they will eat anything that will fit in their mouths, and thus they can quickly eat tiny fishes.

 Angelfishes can get infected because of the biomass that accumulates in the tank.
-You should always keep an eye on any type of growth of bacteria, fungus, parasites and viruses because they can affect the Angelfishes.
+You should always keep an eye on any growth of bacteria, fungus, parasites, and viruses because they can affect the Angelfishes.